10.3.26

 This update includes:

-• Puppet as a new a new enemy
+• Puppet as a new enemy

 • A new option to enable or disable random errors